-One of the key reasons that many high-volume Java applications do not meet customer service level agreements (SLAs) is that application processing is often paused to perform garbage collection and reclaim available heap memory by the JVM.
+One of the key reasons that many high-volume Java applications do not meet customer service level requirements is that application processing is often paused to perform garbage collection and reclaim available heap memory by the JVM.
 On traditional servers, these application pauses typically are several seconds to minutes long if the Java heap size

 is larger than the practical limit of 2 to 4 GB.